yacuna/docs/src/yacuna.api.header.md

 [Contact Yacuna](https://yacuna.com/blog/contact/ "Yacuna Contact Form") </br>
 <info@yacuna.com> </br>

+## Sandbox
+Yacuna provides a full functional sandbox accessible for everyone for free.
+Sandbox provides the same functionality as the production system but without connectivity to the payment.

 ## Authentication
 To be able to use the Yacuna Trading API you need a valid Yacuna account.<br>
 In your settings area you should get "API Token Id" and "API Token Secret".<br>